Ph.D. in Literature

 - Ph.D.
 Program Requirements

-Degree requirements for the Ph.D. program include 50 units of coursework with at least 44 units taken for a letter grade, foreign language proficiency, preliminary and qualifying examinations, and a dissertation.
+Degree requirements for the Ph.D. program (links to more details) include 50 units of coursework with at least 44 units taken for a letter grade, foreign language proficiency, preliminary and qualifying examinations, and a dissertation.
 In addition, there are also opportunities for students to pursue a Designated Emphasis and gain teaching experience.